LordRadai/DS2SParamdef/README.md

 # DS2SParamdef
 Library of DS2 paramdefs, and a C++ paramdex implementation for reading them.

+## Writing Paramdefs
+If you wish to contribute, please follow the same style used by the already existant params.
+Internal names (the name field), should eirher be in camelCase or PascalCase.
+This is like a variable name, it should be descriptive but not redundant.
+When giving a display name, do whatever you want but try to include unit of measures in square beackets when relevant (e.g. Mass [kg], Speed [m/s] etc)

+## TODO
 Params that need to be revised are:
 * CHUNK_PHASE_PARAM
 * DUAL_WIELDING_PERMISSION_PARAM